 Tiziana Barghini was a correspondent and editor in Europe and the United States for more than two decades, reporting on Popes, mobsters, fraud and political crises.
 She led Reuters’s coverage of the euro crisis in southern Europe before moving to New York where she tackled the U.S. political economy including Detroit’s bankruptcy and the beleaguered U.S. public pension system.

 Debbie Charles was a Reuters correspondent for 24 years.
-She worked on four continents on issues ranging from the White House to Myanmar’s Aung San Suu Kyi and was the White House correspondent during the Clinton and George W. Bush presidencies.
-She covered four U.S. presidential campaigns and six Olympics, worked in bureaus in Madrid, Bangkok, Montreal, Toronto, New York and Buenos Aires and covered fighting in Kosovo and NATO bombing of Belgrade.
+She worked on four continents on issues ranging from the White House to Myanmar's Aung San Suu Kyi and was the White House correspondent during the Clinton and George W. Bush presidencies.
+She covered four U.S. presidential campaigns and six Olympics, worked in bureaus in Madrid, Bangkok, Montreal, Toronto, New York and Buenos Aires.

 James Clad is a former New Zealand diplomat and lawyer, foreign correspondent and senior U.S. defense official.
 He was bureau chief in Kuala Lumpur, Manila and New Delhi for the Far Eastern Economic Review and covered war and conflict in Iran, Kashmir, Sri Lanka, Philippines and Afghanistan.
-He earned fellowships at Oxford and Harvard, worked as a professor at Georgetown University (1995-2002) and served as U.S. Deputy Assistant Secretary of Defense for Asia (2007-09).
-He has written three books on foreign policy and Asia.
+He earned fellowships at Oxford and Harvard, worked as a professor at Georgetown University and served as U.S. Deputy Assistant Secretary of Defense for Asia (2007-09).

 Nadia Dala is a Belgian journalism lecturer, author and multimedia journalist.
 She worked as a reporter in Europe and the Middle East after studying in Tunisia and Egypt, and won the Pascal Decroos Award for excellence in investigative reporting.
-Her books include portraits of veiled Muslim women and a study of the history of Algeria and the rise of Islamic parties.
-A Fulbright journalism scholar at American University, she has taught at Georgetown University and is currently senior lecturer at Thomas More college university in Belgium.
+Her books include a study of the history of Algeria and the rise of Islamic parties.
+She has taught at Georgetown University and is currently senior lecturer at Thomas More college university in Belgium.

 Malcolm Davidson worked for four decades as a journalist in Europe, Asia and Australasia.
 He served as correspondent with Reuters in India, Pakistan, Afghanistan and the Philippines, and reported widely from other parts of Asia.
 He also worked in Brussels and most recently was the London-based editor of Reuters’s Front Page multimedia news service.